 Information stolen: Names, Social Security numbers and employee IDs.

 Breach details: On Jan.
-2., protesters supporting a father and son convicted of arson broke into the offices of the Malheur National Wildlife Refuge.
+2., protesters supporting a father and son convicted of arson broke into the Malheur National Wildlife Refuge.
 After the occupation, a reporter for Oregon Public Broadcasting gained access, and while inside, saw computers turned on and a list of employee names, Social Security numbers and employee ID cards.
 The Fish and Wildlife Service has taken steps to mitigate risks to employees.
-Since the initial occupation, a federal grand jury has indicted 16 people in connection with the occupation, charging them with conspiracy to impede officers of the United States, according to the Washington Post.
+Since the initial occupation, a federal grand jury has indicted 16 people in connection to the occupation, charging them with conspiracy to impede officers of the United States, according to the Washington Post.

 Peter Bischoff/Getty Images